This website uses cookies to help you make the most of your visit.

 Pharmacy context

-This is an independent community pharmacy.
-It is on a busy high street in the centre of Whitton.
+This is a community pharmacy on Whitton High Street.
 The pharmacy provides a range of services including dispensing prescriptions.
-And it supplies medicines in multi‐compartment compliance packs for people living at home who have difficulty taking their medicines.
-It has a selection of over‐the-counter medicines and other pharmacy related products for sale.
-It provides a core range of other services including a flu vaccination service, a free emergency hormonal contraception service.
+And supplying medicines in multi-compartment compliance packs for people living at home who need them.
+It has a selection of over-the-counter medicines and other pharmacy related products for sale.
+It provides a range of other services, including flu vaccination and travel vaccination services, an emergency hormonal contraception service, and the NHS Pharmacy First service.

 Inspection summary findings